-After organizing your seed box and Making a Seed List, the next step is to figure out how everything will fit into the garden.
-Before sowing a single seed, it is helpful to sketch a map of the garden so you know how many seedlings you will need, where they will be planted, and how you can keep each bed producing all through the growing season.
+Mapping your vegetable garden before planting helps you see how many seedlings you need, where they will be planted, and how you can keep each bed producing all through the growing season.

-Things to consider when planning the garden beds:
+Things to consider when planning the garden beds

 It is beneficial to rotate plant families from one garden bed to another each growing season.
 Vegetables that are in the same family use similar nutrients and are vulnerable to the same pests and diseases.
 Planting different crop families from year to year helps to avoid depleting the soil and prevents crop specific pests and diseases from building up from one season to the next.
 In my garden, I focus on five vegetable plant families for rotation planning purposes:

-1. Allium Family: chive, garlic, leeks, onions, and shallots.
+- Allium Family: chive, garlic, leeks, onions, and shallots.

-2. Solanaceae Family: eggplant, peppers, potatoes, tomatillo and tomatoes.
+- Solanaceae Family: eggplant, peppers, potatoes, tomatillo and tomatoes.

-3. Brassica Family: broccoli, cabbage, cauliflower, collards, kale, kohlrabi, mustard greens, radish, rutabaga, spinach, and turnip.
+- Brassica Family: broccoli, cabbage, cauliflower, collards, kale, kohlrabi, mustard greens, radish, rutabaga, spinach, and turnip.

-4. Cucurbit Family: cucumbers, gourds, melons, pumpkin, and squash.
+- Cucurbit Family: cucumbers, gourds, melons, pumpkin, and squash.

-5. Legume Family: beans and peas.
+- Legume Family: beans and peas.

 The plants in each family are grouped together and planted in the same beds, so I can easily move them to a different bed the following year.
 Other vegetables such as lettuce, corn, carrots, and herbs are worked in where there is room, but I try not to plant them in the same spots two years in a row.